Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 Owned by J.F.
 Carlisle

-Countess was another show winner including Reserve Winners Bitch at both the Westminster Kennel Club dog show and the Labrador Retriever Club Inc specialty show in 1935.
+Countess won Reserve Winners Bitch at both the Westminster Kennel Club dog show and the Labrador Retriever Club specialty show.
 She finished her championship title with two 5-point and two 4-point major wins.

 CH Bancstone Lorna of Wingan